amyjko/foundations-of-information/chapters/democracy.md

 # Podcasts

+For more about information and democracy, consider these podcasts:

 * [_If You Were on Parler, You Saw the Mob Coming, Sway, NY Times_|https://www.nytimes.com/2021/01/07/opinion/sway-kara-swisher-john-matze.html].
-In this podcast, Kara Swisher interviews Parler CEO John Matze, who defended the platform's lack of content moderation as a neutral town square.
+In this podcast, Kara Swisher interviews Parler CEO John Matze, who defended the platform's lack of content moderation as a neutral town square, even after the violent insurrection at the U.S. capitol on January 6th.
 His positions in this interview led Amazon to stop providing web hosting on January 11th, 2020.